canmod/macpan-workshop/companion-materials.md

 ## Exploration

+<BMB>Who is the audience here/who is this statement aimed at?
+If you want to be friendlier you could say "in this seection, you ..."</BMB>
 Participants will learn how to explore and modify models, and informally compare them with observed data.

+<BMB>do you want to be consistent about `macpan2` vs macpan2?</BMB>
-At the core of macpan2 are model specifications, which primarily define the flows between compartments and set default values for parameters.
+At the core of macpan2 are model specifications, which define the flows between compartments and set default values for parameters.
+<BMB>"primarily" seems overly cautious/distracting here</BMB>
 These specifications offer a clear and systematic way to describe the behavior of a system, starting with the foundational elements of compartmental models.
 While additional complexities, such as vital